Read This First

 Prompt 2: Describe the current Overton window on proper and improper uses of IQ.

-The central claim is this: In summary, while IQ assessments have legitimate and valuable uses in education, research, clinical settings, and career counseling, their improper use can lead to discrimination, overemphasis, and simplistic views on intelligence.
+In plain terms: In summary, while IQ assessments have legitimate and valuable uses in education, research, clinical settings, and career counseling, their improper use can lead to discrimination, overemphasis, and simplistic views on intelligence.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

 Educational Placement and Support

-Special Education : IQ tests are used to identify students who may need special education services, ensuring they receive appropriate support.
-Gifted Programs : High IQ scores can help identify students for gifted and talented programs, providing them with challenging and enriching educational experiences.
+Special Education: IQ tests are used to identify students who may need special education services, ensuring they receive appropriate support.
+Gifted Programs: High IQ scores can help identify students for gifted and talented programs, providing them with challenging and enriching educational experiences.

 Special Education